As the average person uses a toilet around 2,500 times a year, it’s important to choose the best toilet for you and your bathroom (Source).

 As a guide, your preferred toilet should have a rough-in distance that is shorter than the measurement you took in the bathroom.
 If you intend to install your new toilet in a tight space, you need to consider other dimensions as well.

-In addition to the rough-in distance, you should also measure the distance between the flange bolts to the wall or the nearest object.
-This will help you ascertain whether the side clearance is enough for the toilet you intend to buy.
+Also, don’t forget to measure the distance between the flange bolts to the wall or the nearest object.
+This will help you decide whether the side clearance is enough for the toilet you intend to buy.

 Toilet Height (According to ADA Toilet Clearance & Requirements)